Engaging over 390,000 students and teachers annually.

 Dancing with D’Arts is a series of ten online master classes with our specialist dance teachers and is designed to assist you in creating an inclusive dance program in your school..
 This series offers strategies and techniques to help support a creative yet safe space to dance; finding out who is in the class and how to best support them; techniques to engage students who have a diverse range of needs.

 Firebird Forensics was a unique collaborative cross-curriculum composition and performance project to create a dance work that responds to Stravinsky's The Firebird Suite.
-The students were given individual and group choreographic tasks to devise a new work through problem-solving and manipulation of the elements of dance.
-This project was in conjunction with music students also reimagining Stravinsky's orchestral score to expand and explore their own musical composition skills.
+30 music students from government school students were given the opportunity to dissect Stravinsky’s Firebird and expand and explore their own composition skills and ideas under the guidance of Paul Rissmann.
+Dance students were given individual and group choreographic tasks to devise a new work through problem-solving and manipulation of the elements of dance.
 At the conclusion of the project, the students presented their work in a public performance.

 This eClass provide insights into the Contemporary training techniques used by the Mark Morris Dance Group.
 It is the first in a three part series filmed as a partnership between The Arts Unit and the Sydney Opera House in which the Mark Morris Dance Group demonstrate Contemporary training techniques, Choreographic elements to use in the classroom and Approaches for dance students with intellectual disabilities.